e-lab/SyntaxShaper/README.md

 The goal of this package was to overcome the issues faced when using LangChain's output parsers with instruct language models locally.
 While GPT-4 produces consistent results in returning the correct formats, local models from families like Llama and Mistral would cause parsing errors in my testing chains when I need more than just a single string response.
 Recently, GrammarFlow was extended to cover more features to help anyone trying to work with LLMs for complex use-cases: multi-grammar generation, regex patterns, etc.

 Moreover, GrammarFlow is meant for use-cases with (any kind of) AI Agents, as well as extracting content from text or question-answering problems.
-This allows it to have an *edge over* batched LLM generation and schema recomposing.
-The above methods would require *much higher #calls* to an inference function, which will increase the total cost of an iteration if using a paid service like GPT or Gemini.

-Kindly go through [`Remarks!`](https://github.com/e-lab/SyntaxShaper/tree/main?tab=readme-ov-file#remarks) section to get a complete understanding of what we're doing.
+This allows it to have an *edge over* *batched LLM generation* and *schema recomposing*.
+These methods, although foolproof, would require *many more calls* to an inference function, which will increase the total cost of a use-case if using a paid service like GPT or Gemini.
+Kindly go through [`Remarks!`](https://github.com/e-lab/SyntaxShaper/tree/main?tab=readme-ov-file#remarks) section to get a complete understanding of what this means.

 > Please reach out to `araviki[at]purdue[dot]edu` or open an issue on Github if you have any questions or inquiry related to GrammarFlow and its usage.